Searles Valley Minerals

 Searles Valley Minerals Inc. is a raw materials mining and production company with corporate offices in Overland Park, Kansas.
 It is owned by the Indian company Nirma.
-It has major operations in the Searles Valley and in Trona, California where it is the town's largest employer.
+It has major operations in the Searles Valley centered in Trona, California where it is the town's largest employer.
 The company produces borax, boric acid, soda ash, salt cake, and salt.
 It also owns the Trona Railway.

 The Trona facility extracts and ships 1.75 million tons of chemicals per year.

 History

 The mining, production, and assets of the present day Searles Valley Minerals Inc. have a long and varied history.

 When John Wemple Searles arrived in the area in the 1860s, he was looking for gold and silver to mine.
 Instead he found a white crystalline powder, borax, in the dry Searles Lake bed.
 In 1873, he went into production as the San Bernardino Borax Mining Company to mine borax.
 Long mule teams were used to haul borax in wagons to San Pedro, until the much closer settlement of Mojave was used after the Southern Pacific Railroad reached it in 1876.

 In 1895 The San Bernardino Borax Mining Company was sold by Searles to the Pacific Coast Borax Company, owned by Francis "Borax King" Smith.
 He shut down production at the company's section of Searles Lake the next year.